Family cleaning night is the BEST thing our family ever did- it teaches kids how to clean & help while keeping mom’s sanity!

 Guess what we did last night?
 What our family has done every Thursday for about eight years?
-I’m sure my children wish I would be alluding to some movie night or the like, but I’m talking about something I like.
+I’m sure my children wish I would be referring to some movie night or pizza night, but I’m talking about something I like.

-We cleaned.
-Yep, ALL of us.
-We cranked up the music, each took a job, and 30-45 minutes later our house was presentable again.
+Yep, we cleaned – ALL of us.
+We cranked up the music, each took a job, and 30-45 minutes later our house was presentable again for another week.
 People can stop by unexpectedly and we don’t need to freak out (this is a blessing, believe me).

 When we started Family Cleaning Night, it’s purpose was three-fold: